 Certificates of Sponsorship (CoS)

-Those applying for extensions of leave to remain under PBS Tiers 2 and 5 (which cover most work routes for non-EEA nationals) must be sponsored by institutions for work, by being provided with a CoS.
-CoS data only cover workers and split into applications for visas and extensions.
-The data used in the local authority distribution methodology uses a combination of visa out of country applications and extensions of leave to remain for 3 to 12 months and are ‘used’2 CoS.
+Those applying for extensions of leave to remain under the Points-Based System (PBS) Tiers 2 and 5 (which cover most work routes for non-EEA nationals) must be sponsored by institutions for work, by being provided with a Certificates of Sponsorship (CoS).
+CoS data only cover workers and are split into applications for visas (“out of country” applications) and extensions (“in country” applications).
+The data used in the local authority distribution methodology are the “used” out of country CoS only, as the in country CoS applications are included in the extensions of leave to remain dataset.

-address information is based on employer address, this is not an issue for the majority of the country as most people live and work in the same local authority, however, grants of extensions data to include home address are used to distribute migrant workers to local authorities in London where migrants do not tend to live and work in the same local authority
+address information is based on employer address; this is not an issue for the majority of the country as most people live and work in the same local authority, however, grants of extensions data, which include home address, are used to distribute migrant workers to local authorities in London where migrants do not tend to live and work in the same local authority

-The method for distributing the England and Wales level STIM for work estimates is summarised in Figure 1.
-The England and Wales IPS short-term immigration for work estimate is split into four different nationality groupings: the EU83, EU24, Rest of EEA5 and Non-EEA.
+The method for distributing the England and Wales-level Short-Term International Migration (STIM) for work estimates is summarised in Figure 1.
+A worked example can be found in distributing short-term migrants to local authorities, Annex E (PDF, 1.2MB).
+The England and Wales International Passenger Survey (IPS) short-term immigration for work estimate is split into four different nationality groupings: the EU82, EU23, Rest of European Economic Area (EEA)4 and Non-EEA.

 We use applications for extensions of leave to remain from non-EEA nationals to distribute the non-EEA part of the short-term immigration for work estimate from the IPS.
 The length of the extension is used to separate out short-term migrant workers from the extensions data.

-For short-term immigration for workers from the EEA, the MWS has been used to distribute to local authority level.
+For short-term immigration for workers from the EEA, the Migrant Worker Scan (MWS) has been used to distribute to local authority level.
 Although the MWS contains both short- and long-term migrants – and it is not possible to distinguish between them – this is the only data source that could be used in the methodology to distribute this group of workers.
-Research during the development of this method compared the distribution of the MWS EU8 subgroup with a distribution from the Worker Registration Scheme (WRS)6.
+Research during the development of this method compared the distribution of the MWS EU8 subgroup with a distribution from the Worker Registration Scheme (WRS)5.
 This comparison showed that the two distributions were similar enough to conclude that the MWS is a valid source for distributing short-term workers.

-The NPS collects, validates and stores information on NI contributions.
-In 2008 the database was expanded to record and validate payment of tax through the PAYE system.
-The NPS holds detailed information on periods of employment, self employment, sickness, tax credits, unemployment and periods of non-liability (e.g. caring for children) back to 1975.
-The NPS data holds records for anyone who has ever had a NINo in the UK.
+The NPS collects, validates and stores information on National Insurance contributions.
+In 2008, the database was expanded to record and validate payment of tax through the Pay As You Earn (PAYE) system.
+The NPS holds detailed information on periods of employment, self employment, sickness, tax credits, unemployment and periods of non-liability (for example, caring for children) back to 1975.
+The NPS data holds records for anyone who has ever had a National Insurance number (NINo) in the UK.
 This includes data on people who may no longer be resident in the UK and people who have died.
-The database currently holds over 75 million records, which continues to grow as new people reach age 16 and enter the National Insurance / PAYE system.
+The database currently holds over 75 million records, which continues to grow as new people reach age 16 years and enter the National Insurance and PAYE system.
 The NPS also includes data on the registration and identification of migrants from abroad who need a NINo to work or claim benefits.

-The EU8 are the eight central and eastern European countries which joined the European Union (EU) in May 2004.
+The EU8 are the eight central and eastern European countries that joined the European Union (EU) in May 2004.
 These are: Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia and Slovenia.

 The EU2 refers to Bulgaria and Romania, which joined the EU in January 2007.